jonathanlie94/carousell-reddit-clone/README.md

 #### UI

 - */src/ui/global.js* - Global CSS injected at the entry point of the app
-- */src/ui/helpers.js* - Reusable CSS and media query
+- */src/ui/helpers.js* - Reusable CSS and media query -> see example usage in SideContainer, pretty neat :D
 - */src/ui/theme.js* -  Global definitions for colors, margins, fontSizes

 ### Internationalization
 I used [React-Intl](https://github.com/yahoo/react-intl) for i18n.
 There were some scripts from [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) that are quite useful, so those scripts were copied and modified too.
 They are:

  - */src/language/extract-i18n.js*: Running this script extracts any message definition throughout the project and groups them inside */src/language/translations/LOCALE.json* .
 All default translations are put in the default locale file, for example en.json / id.json.
+Then we have to translate the empty translations manually.
  - */src/language/i18n.js*: Initializes localeData into the browser and exports translations.

 ### Testing
 Tests were written for most of the components, some utils, and the App actions and reducers.
 [Enzyme](https://github.com/airbnb/enzyme) and [Jest](https://github.com/facebook/jest) are used for the tests. [jest-styled-components](https://github.com/styled-components) also helped in testing components that are wrapped in a Styled Component, as well as snapshot testing for components.
+Check the tests out inside */tests* folder of each individual folder.
 [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store) is used to mock stores when testing actions.
 Do note that some of the files do not have tests yet, especially *containers*, as such there are many improvements that can be done to make the tests more robust in the future.